StreetCodeAcademy/programming-fundamentals/python-curriculum/Functions_Primer/README.md

 print(y)
 print(z)
 ```

-### Exercise 2
-Which line in the above code needs to be commented out to prevent an error when the code runs?
-> This might be a good place to use the debugger we introduced previously to run through the entire program line by line and examine the variables present inside different scopes: http://www.pythontutor.com/visualize.html#mode=edit

 This piece of code does something interesting.
 The **global variable** `y` is passed into `function_5()` as an argument, to a **local variable** also called `y`.
 This **local variable** `y` now stores the value 100, the value stored in the **global variable** `y`.
 The first line inside the function re-assigns the value of `y` to -100.
 Inside of the function, a **local variable** `z` is also created and both -100 and 73 are printed when `function_5(y)` is called.
 But, when we try to print y and z after the function exits, Python prints the value stored in the **global variable** `y`, 100.
 Notice the **local variable** `y` with value -100 does not persist when the function returns!
 The program runs an error when we try to print `z`, since there is no **global variable** named `z`.